Add Some Flavor to Your Landscape

 Stormwater is making the news!
 In the September 13, 2019 issue of the Philadelphia Inquirer, Frank Kummer states “On average, Philadelphia gets about 42 inches of rain in a year, according to the National Weather Service.
 In 2018, it got 62 inches.
 This year is also proving to be wet, with about 36 inches so far — 8 inches more …

-Amazing Fireflies: Cool Facts About Nature’s Luminaries
+Fireflies: Nature’s Luminaries

 The Best Plants for Your Winter Garden

 When designing a garden in other seasons, it is easy to forget what your garden will look like in winter.
 Since this cold and sometimes dreary season is three months long, incorporate winter garden plants that perform while other plants are taking the season off.
-Select plants with evergreen foliage, interesting bark, colorful berries, and dried seed heads for a truly, …
+Select winter plants with evergreen foliage, interesting bark, colorful berries, and dried seed heads for a …